 Giovanni Pagano

-Before my current position, I was a postdoc in the DAPs&CO program on computational methods for political science, and completed my PhD at NASP, where I studied online campaigning and affective polarization during the 2019 European Parliament elections.
+Before this position, I was a postdoctoral researcher in the DAPs&CO program on computational methods for political science, and completed my PhD at NASP, where I studied online campaigning and affective polarization during the 2019 European Parliament elections.

 You can download my CV (here in PDF).